mihirchronicles/mihirchronicles.github.io/content/bookshelf/thinking-in-systems.md

     - Resilience: is a major determining factor in a system’s ability to adapt to changing conditions because it is a system’s elasticity, or how well it recovers from a transition.
 The resilience of any given system is a product of its structure as well as its feedbacks.
     - Self-organization: some can also self-organize.
 That means they can learn, diversify, evolve and build on their own structure.
     - Hierarchy: reduce the level of information any given part of the system has to handle.
 For example, since liver cells know how to decompose toxins, lung cells don’t need to.
-- Systems often have the property of self-organization—the ability to structure themselves, to create new structure, to learn, diversify, and complexity.
-Even complex forms of self-organization may arise from relatively simple organizing rules—or may not.
+- Systems often have the property of self-organization-the ability to structure themselves, to create new structure, to learn, diversify, and complexity.
+Even complex forms of self-organization may arise from relatively simple organizing rules-or may not.
 - Systems thinkers see the world as a collection of stocks along with the mechanisms for regulating the levels in the stocks by manipulating flows.
 - Stop looking for who’s to blame; instead you’ll start asking, “What’s the system?”
 The concept of feedback opens up the idea that a system can cause its own behavior.
     - Hunger, poverty, environmental degradation, economic instability, unemployment, chronic disease, drug addiction, and war, for example, persist in spite of the analytical ability and technical brilliance that have been directed toward eradicating them.
 No one deliberately creates those problems, no one wants them to persist, but they persist nonetheless.
-That is because they are intrinsically systems problems—undesirable behaviors characteristic of the system structures that produce them.
+That is because they are intrinsically systems problems-undesirable behaviors characteristic of the system structures that produce them.
 They will yield only as we reclaim our intuition, stop casting blame, see the system as the source of its own problems, and find the courage and wisdom to restructure it.
     - Before you disturb the system in any way, watch how it behaves.
 - A change in purpose changes a system profoundly, even if every element and interconnection remains the same.
 - The least obvious part of the system, its function or purpose, is often the most crucial determinant of the system’s behavior.